 The limit of interest is a limit of the isotropic current-current deformation and correspondingly can be related to the following contraction of the Lie algebra $\alg{g}$

-The only difference between this contracted Lie algebra and $\tilde{\alg{g}}$ is the different linear combination of Cartan generators, $(H,H)$ versus $(H,-H)$, which can be shown to correspond to a T-duality transformation.
+The only difference between this contracted Lie algebra and $\tilde{\alg{g}}$ is the linear combination of Cartan generators, $(H,H)$ versus $(H,-H)$, which can be shown to amount to a T-duality transformation.

-\subsection{Abelian current-current deformations and TsT transformations.}
+\subsection{Abelian current-current deformations and TsT transformations}

 As our final example of a deformed sigma model we consider the abelian current-current deformation of the WZW model.
-In this case we deform by $\grp{U}(1)$ currents, in contrast to the isotropic deformation considered above.
-It turns out that this deformation can be understood as a TsT transformation of the WZW model, hence preserves conformal invariance.
+In this case we deform by $\grp{U}(1)$ currents.
+It turns out that this deformation can be understood as a TsT transformation of the WZW model, hence it preserves conformal invariance.

 We can define the model in a similar way to the isotropic deformation by deforming the $\grp{G}/\grp{U}(1)$ gauged WZW model